villetakanen/pelilauta/README.md

 5. Ask Ville for access, and start helping with Firebase devops tasks o_O
 6. Use the App.

-## Breaking changes
+## Breaking, and other major changes

+7.7.0 - and above
+- The app now expects that https://github.com/villetakanen/pelilauta-functions/releases/tag/0.1.0 or later is installed to firebase project.
+As the App will function just fine without the back-end triggers in the functions project, this change is not marked as breaking.

 7.0.0.
 - Supports email-link auth.
 No longer supports multiple SSO providers for multiple acccounts with the same email.

 6.0.0
 - No longer compatible with skald 2.x site members model, requires a migration update for owners/members to firebase data structures

 ## Project setup